Titanic Belfast

 • Address: 1 Olympic Way, Queen’s Road, Titanic Quarter, Belfast BT3 9EP, United Kingdom

-• Public transport: A short 15‑minute walk from Titanic Quarter Station (Translink).
+• Public transport: 15‑minute walk from Titanic Quarter Station (Translink).
 Metro services 26/26A‑C and the Belfast Glider stop directly outside the building.
 Airport Express buses (600/600A/600B) link the site with George Best Belfast City Airport.

 • By foot: Approximately 2.4 km (1.5 mi) from Belfast city centre – a pleasant 25‑30 minute walk.
 A downloadable walking‑route map is available on the website.